Nix-wie-weg/ruby-style-guide/README.md

     echo = %x(echo `date`)
     ```

-* Avoid the use of `%s`.
-It seems that the community has decided
-  `:"some string"` is the preferred way to created a symbol with
-  spaces in it.

 * Prefer `()` as delimiters for all `%` literals, except `%r`.
 Since
   braces often appear inside regular expressions in many scenarios a
   less common character like `{` might be a better choice for a